If your nails are thin and break easily, it may have to do with your diet. Learn what you can eat or drink to get your nails strong and shiny!

 Undecylinic Acid: There are many natural products on the market that contain Undecylinic Acid which can be applied to the infected nails.

-One of my favorite products to dramatically improve nail strength is BioSil™.
+Another one of my favorite products that improves nail strength is BioSil™.

 “Molecular biologists have pinpointed the key structural protein integrally involved in creating smooth skin, thick strong hair, and strong nails.
 It’s your body’s beauty protein, collagen.
 During youth, you have a rich abundance of collagen.
 In addition, the collagen forms itself in a resilient “tight mesh” matrix.
 This “ideal” collagen condition prevents wrinkles from forming, gives skin elasticity, helps create thick and strong hair.
 But over the years, collagen diminishes.”